 Typically our PhD students apply for a University of Otago Doctoral Scholarship, awarded on the basis of academic excellence, with a duration of three years, and open to all nationalities.
 Applications for these scholarships can be made at any time during the year.
-The scholarship pays a stipend of $25,000 per annum as well as the tuition fees.
+The scholarship pays a generous stipend in addition to the tuition fees.
 Students find they can live comfortably in Dunedin on the stipend.

-Domestic students seeking a Master's degree are eligible for University of Otago Research Master's Scholarships, which are awarded to candidates in their thesis year of study.
-The award is merit based and provides an annual stipend of $13,000 for up to 1 year, the payment of the fees at domestic level and partial thesis expenses.
+Domestic students seeking a Master's degree are eligible for University of Otago Research Master's Scholarships, which are awarded to candidates in their thesis year of study based on academic merit, include a stipend for up to 1 year, the payment of the fees at domestic level, and partial thesis expenses.
 Note that Master's students who are not New Zealand residents or Australian are required to pay international fees, and a Master's scholarship covers only part of the fees.

 Scholarships offered within the Department

 A number of scholarships may be offered within the Department by academic staff members who have external research grants.
 Contact the academic staff involved in the research for more information.

 Physics Department Prizes

 Established in 1978 from funds collected by a group of previous students of Agnes Randall Blackie, Lecturer in the Department of Physics from 1919 to 1958, in her memory.
 The prize has a value of $100 and shall be awarded by the University Council on the recommendation of the Pro Vice-Chancellor (Sciences), to those students achieving the highest level of attainment in Physics at 100-level and who, in the year in which the award is made, intend to proceed to a higher level of study in one of the Biological, Health or Life Sciences.
 Up to three prizes may be available in any one year, but if in any one year there are insufficient candidates who have reached a sufficiently high standard, fewer prizes shall be awarded.